Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>

-And that's all , you have a partition file where you could keep your git repositories !
-Move this partition file around without effecting the history of the git repositories.
+<p>And that's all , you have a partition file where you could keep your git repositories !
+Move this partition file around without effecting the history of the git repositories.</p>

 </section>
 <section>
 <h3> Resizing the file partition </h3>

-That said , what if you want to increase the size accomodate more git repositories later on ??
+<p>That said , what if you want to increase the size accomodate more git repositories later on ??
 That could be done by using `resize2fs`.
-But before doing that run `e2fsck` over it as such:
+But before doing that run `e2fsck` over it as such:</p>

 <pre>
 <code>